SvenMichaelKlose/tunix/src/tunix/README.md

 ## Drivers

-Drivers process KERNAL I/O calls for a specific device.
-They operate in the context of the calling program but in their very own address space.
-The IO23 area is used as a hub to cross address spaces.
+Processes may register named KERNAL I/O tables of drivers.
+Drivers process

-Processes may register one or more
+KERNAL I/O calls for a device they've been assigned to.
+A driver may be assigned to many devices of different processes simultaneously.

-KERNAL I/O vector tables to be used with devices.
+When a driver function is called, TUNIX only banks in BLK1 of the process that registered the driver to make up for the low hardware performance.
+The context of TUNIX is still that of the calling process.
+The driver must make sure that used zeropage locations are restored upon return to the caller.

-When a driver functions is called, TUNIX only banks in BLK1 of the driver process to make up for the low performance of the hardware.
-If the presence of zeropage locations or additional banks is required, the driver must set missing banks and/or restore used zeropage locations itself.
+Also, TUNIX translates logical file numbers to global logical file numners

-TUNIX translates logical file names to global logical file numners (GLFNs), so they won't collide with those used by other processes unless they are shared after a fork().
+(GLFNs), so they won't collide with those used by other processes unless they got shared after a fork.
 An LFN is always translated to the same GLFN until the process exits.

 ### "DL": Driver list

-Returns a comma-separated value list, headed by field names.
+Returns a list with these fields:

 TUNIX returns these fields: